HumanOsv/GSCheckDuplicates/README.md

 # GSCheckDuplicates

+The comparison between two structures is based on the proposal by  Grigoryan et al.(1) and Rogan et al.(2).

 (1) Grigoryan, V. G.; Springborg, M. Structure and Energetics of Ni Clusters with up to 150 Atoms.
 Chem.
 Phys.
 Lett.
 2003, 375 (1–2), 219–226.